 Ask for permission to use an AWS KMS key

 To upload objects that are encrypted with AWS KMS, you must have permissions to perform AWS KMS actions.
-You must be able to perform kms:Decrypt and kms:GenerateDataKey actions at minimum.
+You must be able to perform kms:Decrypt and kms:GenerateDataKey actions at a minimum.

 Check the bucket policy for explicit deny statements